-For example, when you’re doing dishes it could sound like: “I’m picking up the dirty dish and running hot water over it.
-I’m noticing how the hot water feels on my hands.
-Now I’m grabbing the sponge…” Basically you’re looking for a way to help keep your attention focused on the present and prevent your mind from drifting off into worries about the future or the past.
+For example, when you’re doing laundry it could sound like: “I’m sorting the clothes into piles.
+I'm grabbing this shirt and noticing how it feels on my hands.
+I'm placing the shirt in this pile right here.
+Now I'm picking up these pants and thinking about which pile they should go in.
+I'm placing them in this pile over here..."
+Basically you’re looking for a way to help keep your attention focused on the present and prevent your mind from drifting off into worries about the future or the past.

 Now, it’s important to note that your mind will wander when you start practicing mindfulness, so expect that it will happen, know that it’s natural, and keep practicing.
 Although staying focused on the present seems like a fairly simple task, you’re forming a new habit and breaking an old, long-standing one, which takes time and regular practice.